nestriness/nestri/README.md

 &nbsp;
 &nbsp;

-Nestri is an open-source, self-hosted cloud gaming platform that allows you to play games in your web browser with friends. <strong>Built and shaped by our gaming community.</strong>
+Nestri is an open-source, self-hosted Geforce Now alternative with Stadia's social features. <strong>Built and shaped by our gaming community.</strong>
 <br/>
 <br/>